- Capital: Madrid

-More than 95% of Spanish mussels’ production is carried out of the coast of Galicia, a region located in the far north-western corner of the Iberian Peninsula.
+More than 95% of Spanish mussels’ production is carried out off the coast of Galicia, a region located in the north-western corner of the Iberian Peninsula.
 The coastline is 1 200 km long, and production is concentrated in five bays: Vigo, Ponteverda, Arousa, Muros and Ares.
 Mussels are cultivated in the coastal inlets by means of floating rafts.
-Galician mussels are famous for their quality, which is made possible by a combination of factors, such as warm water temperature, high amounts of nutrients in the water, and geographical location in the protected areas of the ocean with resistance to unpredictable weather.
+Galician mussels are famous for their quality, which is made possible by a combination of factors, such as warm water temperature, high amounts of nutrients in the water, and location in areas shielded from unpredictable weather.

-During recent years, the aquaculture industry has invested in diversification in new species, focusing on high added-valued species.
-Meagre (Argyrosomus regius), tuna (Thunnus thynnus), and yellowtail (Seriola spp.) are considered to be potential species of interest in the Spanish aquaculture sector going forward, while cultured turbot (Scophthalmus maximus) is already a strong presence in the market.
+In recent years, the aquaculture industry has diversified into cultivating new species such as meagre (Argyrosomus regius), bluefin tuna (Thunnus thynnus) and yellowtail (Seriola spp.).
+While cultured turbot (Scophthalmus maximus) is already a strong presence in the market.

 Processing and trade

 The industry is mainly composed of medium-sized companies, mostly in the canning sector and to a lesser extent in the fresh and frozen processed seafood sectors.
 The canning sector has the highest production volume.
 Tuna is the most important species, amounting to 254 035 tonnes, while other key species going to canning include sardine and anchovy.
-In the past few years, the Spanish fish processing sector has seen mixed trends due to economic constrains in the country, but the canning industry has kept its position in production of high value fish and seafood products, both for domestic and international markets, by acquiring niche markets and maintaining premium-prices.
+In the past few years, the Spanish fish processing sector has seen mixed trends due to macroeconomic challenges in the country, but the fish and seafood canning industry has kept its position, both domestically and internationally, by acquiring niche markets and maintaining premium-prices.